Radha Soami Satsang Beas: Disaster relief

 RSSB has a long history of providing humanitarian aid during natural disasters.
-Volunteers are mobilised to supply essential aid, including food, water, shelter, and medical care to affected communities.
+Volunteers are mobilised to supply essential aid, including food, water, shelter, and medical care, to affected communities.
 The organisation has been active in relief efforts following major earthquakes in Gujarat, Kashmir, and Nepal, as well as various floods, often focusing on long-term rehabilitation by constructing shelters and schools.

 COVID-19 pandemic response

 During the COVID-19 pandemic in India, RSSB played a significant role in supporting national and state relief efforts.
-The organisation offered its numerous centers across the country to be used as quarantine facilities and temporary COVID-care centers.
+The organisation offered its numerous centres across the country to be used as quarantine facilities and temporary COVID care centres.
 Notably, its center in South Delhi was converted into the 10,000-bed Sardar Patel COVID Care Centre, one of the largest such facilities in the world.
 Throughout the crisis, its volunteers prepared and distributed millions of free meals daily to migrant workers and other vulnerable populations affected by the lockdowns.